austozi/selfhosted/freshrss/README.md

 ## Install

-This installation uses the [Docker image from LinuxServer.io](https://hub.docker.com/r/linuxserver/freshrss).
+This installation uses the [Docker image from LinuxServer.io](https://hub.docker.com/r/linuxserver/freshrss) and SQLite as the database backend.

 1. Download the docker-compose.yml file to the Docker host.
 2. Execute `docker-compose up -d` from the same directory as the docker-compose.yml file.